-All PFAS updates, communications, and tools for water system operators for public notice related to this action plan will be made available via NDEP’s website, http://ndep.nv.gov/water/pfas-action-plan.
+All PFAS updates, communications, and tools for water system operators for public notice related to this action plan are recommended to be made available via NDEP’s website, http://ndep.nv.gov/water/pfas-action-plan.

 Analytical Methods and Procedures

-Analytical methods for PFAS detection, identification, and quantitation continue to be revised as improvements are made to sample preparation and instrumentation techniques.
-At present, the USEPA has several multi-laboratory validated methods specifically for drinking water samples.
-EPA Method 533 focuses on short-chain PFAS including perfluorinated acids, sulfonates, fluorotelomers, and poly/perfluorinated ether carboxylic acids.
-EPA Method 537.1 focuses on the PFAS that have the potential to contaminate drinking water that have been identified or introduced as PFOA/PFOS alternatives such as HFPO-DA (component of GenX processing aid technology).
-EPA Method 8327 is a liquid chromatography/tandem mass spectrometry method for the analysis of 24 PFAS in aqueous and solid samples.
-Draft Method 1633 is currently a single-laboratory validated method for 40 PFAS in wastewater, surface water, groundwater, soil, biosolids, sediment, landfill leachate, and fish tissue.
-This draft method is being developed in collaboration with USEPA and the Department of Defense.
+Analytical methods for PFAS detection, identification, and quantitation continue to be revised as improvements are made to sample preparation and instrumentation techniques and it is recommended that the most current methods, including evaluation of appropriate reporting limits, be considered.
+At present, EPA has several multi-laboratory validated methods specifically for drinking water samples.
+EPA Method 533 focuses on short-chain PFAS compounds including perfluorinated acids, sulfonates, fluorotelomers, and poly/perfluorinated ether carboxylic acids.
+EPA Method 537.1 focuses on the PFAS compounds that have the potential to contaminate drinking water that have been identified or introduced as PFOA/PFOS alternatives such as HFPO-DA (component of GenX processing aid technology).
+Both of these methods combined can quantify 29 unique PFAS compounds in drinking water.
+EPA Method 8327 is a liquid chromatography/tandem mass spectrometry method for the analysis of 24 PFAS compounds in aqueous and solid samples.
+Draft Method 1633 is currently a single-laboratory validated method for 40 PFAS compounds in wastewater, surface water, groundwater, soil, biosolids, sediment, landfill leachate, and fish tissue.
+This draft method is being developed in collaboration with EPA and the Department of Defense (DoD).
 A multi-laboratory validation study will be conducted by DoD with the EPA.

-Other PFAS and fluorine methods are in different stages of development such as Other Test Method (OTM)-45 for source air emissions, total organic fluorine as a screening tool to identify PFAS absence and presence.
+Other PFAS and fluorine analytical methods are in different stages of development such as the Other Test Method (OTM)-45.
+Draft Method 1631, which measures total adsorbable organic fluorine in aqueous samples has been released as a screening tool to identify PFAS absence and presence at the microgram per liter level.
 More information on all of the analytical methods is available at the Agency’s website.
-Furthermore, practical comparisons of the available methods have been performed by the Interstate Technology and Regulatory Council’s (ITRC’s) PFAS team is available in the current technical guidance document.
+Furthermore, practical comparisons of the available methods have been performed by the Interstate Technology and Regulatory Council’s (ITRC’s) PFAS team and is available in the current technical guidance document.

 Treatment Technologies

-Treatment technologies for PFAS-impacted matrices including soil and water are still evolving.
+Treatment technologies for PFAS-impacted matrices including soil and water are still evolving and it is recommended that the most current technologies be considered.
 Remedial alternatives are being prioritized based on the overall protection of drinking water supplies, reduction of exposure to sensitive receptors such as ecological receptors and environmental resources, and reduction of source area mass.

 At this point, a variety of treatment technologies are available at different stages of implementation.
 The field-implemented technologies that are demonstrated at full-scale for liquids are sorption technologies such as granular activated carbon and ion exchange resin.
 Additionally, reverse osmosis that pushes water under pressure through a semipermeable membrane has been demonstrated at full-scale for PFAS removal.
+Such technologies remove PFAS from water, but do not destroy PFAS; therefore, these technologies result in a waste stream of PFAS that must be properly disposed of or treated.
+NDEP will likely require implementation of such treatments options to be coupled with techniques that either highly concentrate the waste stream (such as foam fractionation) to reduce the volume for disposal or destroy PFAS (such as supercritical water oxidation) to prevent discharge to a sanitary sewer or storm sewer.

-The field-implemented technologies that are demonstrated at full-scale for solids is sorption followed by stabilization to reduce the potential for PFAS to leach from the material and excavation with disposal to permitted landfills.
+The field-implemented technologies that are demonstrated at full-scale for solids are sorption followed by stabilization to reduce the potential for PFAS to leach from the material and subsequently, excavated for disposal to permitted landfills.